gianniprocida/data-mart-airbnb/README.md

 # A Use-Case of booking a hotel room:Airbnb

-Refer to the document `Assignments-Portfolio_DLBDSPBDM01-2.pdf` for more info.
+Refer to the document `Assignments-Portfolio_DLBDSPBDM01-2.pdf` for more info about the database development.

 ## Database creation using docker

 If you don't want to create the databse you can skip this part and jump into the section [How to Dockerize the MySQL Database?](#how-to-dockerize-the-mysql-databaseREADME.md).
-Clone the repository on your computer and navigate to the project folder
+Clone the repository to your local machine, then navigate to the project folder and to the 'database_creation' folder.
 Run the following command to create a Docker container named "mysql-c1" with MySQL 8.0

 ```